WeblateOrg/wllegal/README.rst

 Usage
 -----

-Include the module in the `INSTALLED_APPS`, it has tbe placed prior to other Weblate modules to override it's templates:
+Include the module in the `INSTALLED_APPS`, it has to be placed prior to other Weblate modules to override it's templates:

 .. code-block:: python